Esri/pyprt/README.md

 #### Iterative Python Development

 1. Open a shell in the PyPRT git root.
-1. First time only: run `pipenv install` to get all required Python packages.
+1. First time only: setup a virtual Python environment with build dependencies for PyPRT, see "Build Python Wheel" above.
-1. Run `pipenv shell` to activate the required Python packages.
+1. Run `pyprt-venv/bin/activate` to activate the required Python packages.
 1. Run `python setup.py clean --all` (to ensure we can properly track and cleanup the temporarily copied native extension)
 1. Install PyPRT in current pip environment in dev mode by running `pip install -e .` (note the dot at the end).
 This will use CMake to build the native extension and copy them into the source directory.
 1. Now you can iterate on the Python part of PyPRT...
 1. To leave development mode and cleanup your git workspace, run these commands:
    1. `pip uninstall pyprt` (this will remove the "symlinked" package for the current pip env)
    1. `python setup.py clean` (this will remove the copied native extension)
-1. Run `exit` to leave the pipenv shell.
+1. Run `exit` to leave the venv shell.

 #### Iterative C++ Development